 Duration: Concentration (partial), up to 1 hour

 An aura of clarity radiates from you in an aura with a 15-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
-Each allied creature in the area deals 1 extra point of damage with their ranged weapon attacks.
+Each allied creature in the area deals 2 extra points of damage with their ranged weapon attacks.

 Heightened.
-For each spell level above 1st, allied creatures deal 1 extra point of damage (up to 5 extra points of damage at spell level 5).
+For each spell level above 1st, allied creatures deal 1 extra point of damage (up to 6 extra points of damage at spell level 5).